 Many unsigned bands are trying to get their hands on lists of record label contacts.
 I admit, when I was playing in a band in high school, I bought a list of music industry contacts.
 It had all sorts of companies in the music business, but we only focused on the record labels.
 You see where I’m going with this.
 It was too early.
 We were skipping steps.
 There is so much more to it than having a contact list.
 99% of artists that blindly send their music to record labels too early – only get no reply or some sort of automated reply.

 Don’t send anymore music or contact anybody else in the music business with your music until you read this entire article.

 When Is The Right Time To Send My Demo To Industry Contacts?

 Before you start contacting people with your music, you need to have momentum and a little buzz building.
 You should have a mini hit on your hands.
-The track should be getting thousands of streams on various platforms.
+The track should be getting thousands of streams a week on various platforms.
 It should be clear that people really like the song.
-A&R need social proof, so fans should be sharing the song and becoming a fan of your band.
+A&R need social proof, so fans should be sharing the song and really become fans of your band.

 Most Common Mistake

 Don’t quickly seek and obtain a record deal and think that your career will take on a new life of it’s own as soon as you are signed.
 Your first record will determine how involved the label is in the second (or if at all).
 If you get signed, be ready to deliver.

 What you need to know about Record Labels